I Am A Mother Of An ADHD Child

 Source: pexels.com

-I listened to the Summit, and at times, I would cry because I know that what they are saying is true.
+I listened to the Summit, and at times, I would cry because I knew that what they were saying was true.
 Listening to Ms. Ellison’s speech was uplifting.
 At least, as a parent of someone with ADHD, I know what to do.
 I know now how to respond and when not to react.
 It has been challenging for both of us, and I am adjusting.
 Right now, I am just thankful that I have found summits like this, and I will surely join more events in the future.